These Lifeless Things

 Posted February 9, 2021

-There is no listing for this at Bookshop, and Amazon only has the audible version.
-A purchase through that link may earn us a commission.
-If you want the paperback or e-book please visit Rebellion Publishing.
+There is no listing for this at Bookshop; Amazon has the audible or Kindle version.
+A purchase through those links may earn us a commission.
+Paperback and e-books of various formats are available directly from Rebellion Publishing.

 Premee Mohamed's These Lifeless Things is the first novella in the new Solaris Satellites imprint from Rebellion Publishing.
 It is set some fifty years after "The Setback," a period that lasted only about three years, of which little of substance is known except that the majority of the population died.
 A group of scientists is studying one of the old "siege cities" for clues as to what caused the devastation, which none of the survivors remembered, or else were unwilling to recount.
 The narrative alternates between the past and the "present."
 Emerson is one of the investigators, with their story in normal text.
 Presented in italics is a journal written by Eva, one of the few survivors in the city, scavenging for food and tools, while also trying to avoid Them, the invaders.
 It's actually a poetry book Emerson had found, in which Eva wrote her story in the wide margins.